Concordium/concordium.github.io/source/smart-contracts/references/host-fns.rst

    length into.
 If not, the function will trap and abort execution of the contract.

-   :param i32 location: Pointer of the write location in Wasm linear memory.
+   :param i32 location: Pointer to the write location in Wasm linear memory.
    :param i32 length: Number of bytes to read from the parameter.
    :param i32 offset: Starting offset in the parameter bytes.
    :return: The number of actual bytes read.
 This is always less than or equal